Mladen Vojičić Tifa: Early years

 Tifa started out as a bass guitar player in the first group he was involved with (Prvi čin).
-After barely a month, he moved on to Kako kad and only started singing when the lead singer didn't show up for rehearsal one day.
+After barely a month he moved on to Kako kad and only started singing when the lead singer didn't show up for rehearsal one day.
 After some time the band dissolved as everybody except Tifa lost their interest in music.
 Tifa's last band before conscript military service in October 1980 was called Paradox.

 While in the army he stayed in touch with Zlatan Čehić, Paradox's bass player.
 Together, they also started working on tracks by mailing packages back and forth containing audio cassettes with Zlatan composing and Tifa writing the lyrics.
 Upon his return from the army, Tifa learned that Paradox had been dissolved and that Zlatan joined another band named Top, so he took back all of his lyrics and sought a new band to play with, only to eventually end up in Top also.
 They lasted until January 1983.

 In the meantime, word spread around Sarajevo about Tifa's excellent vocal skills, so people started coming to him with offers of joining their groups.
 This led to engagements in a few bands, none of which existed long enough to achieve any prominence.
-Briefly, he was even a fringe member of the freshly re-activated Teška industrija that made use of his lyrics in 1984 to record a few tracks on their comeback album Ponovo s vama ("Again with you").
+Briefly, he was even a fringe member of the freshly re-activated Teška industrija that made use of his lyrics in 1984 to record a few tracks on their comeback album Ponovo s vama ("With you again").